FBI investigations into Trump-Russia ties yield little

 The FBI and Justice Department have encountered difficulties with the WikiLeaks investigation in part because of First Amendment protections for the website's publication of emails it has received.
 Receiving and disseminating hacked materials is similar to what news organizations do.

 The FBI so far hasn't been able to prove that WikiLeaks is conspiring with Russian intelligence to steal materials.
+WikiLeaks refuses to make public its sources.